Fabian-Petersen/figma-dashboard/OBJECTIVES.md

 ## Project Objectives

-- Build dashboard and Landing Page from Figma Design templates, source hhtps://figma.com/community
+- Create a Landing Page for the application.
-- Create login page with input fields "username" and "password"
+- Create a login page with input fields "username" and "password".
-- Create register page with input fields "name", "username", "password", "confirm "password" and "avatar image"
+  Create a register page with input fields "name", "email", "password", "confirm "password".
-- Setup aws cognito to handle authentication (I had to use Clerk as a last minute alternative, the Nextjs and AWS documentation does not provide setup with Nextjs 15).
-Some homework for me _smiley face_
+- Create a confirmation page to verify a user’s registration after signup.
+This functionality is not active at the moment for demo and security reasons.
+- Create a dashboard page.
-- Display the users "name" on the dashboard
+- Display the users "name" on the dashboard.
+- Add logic to the signout button on the sidebar to sign users out and redirect to the home page.
-- Create graphs using recharts
+- Create graphs using recharts.
-- Handle the form validation using zod
+- Handle the form validation using zod.
-- Create DynamoDB database to store mock sales data for the graphs (data from claude.ai)
-- Create API Gateway to handle the https requests to the backend
+- Create API Gateway to handle the private requests to the backend.
-- Create lambda function with python runtime to handle incoming events
+- Create lambda function with python runtime to handle incoming events to private services
+- Host site on AWS S3 with Cloudfront Distribution “https://dashboard.fabian-portfolio.net”
+- Manage SSL certificates with ACM (Amazon Certificate Manager)

 # Exceptions